GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 ```

 ## Balancing
 In some cases, you may want to use machine learning algorithms on data that is imbalanced.
-Imbalanced data occurs when the number of training polygons for one class is significantly larger (or smaller) than that of the other classes in the dataset.
+This occurs when the number of training polygons for one class is significantly larger (or smaller) than that of the other classes in the dataset.
 If we used imbalanced data, we may create a model that cannot properly predict for unknown data, because one class is either over- or underrepresented in the training data.

-To counteract this, we will balance the data.
+In our next step, we balance the data to counteract this potential error.
 To do so, we will use the dataframe with the extracted values for each pixel.
 First, we need to check how many pixel of each class are in our dataframe.
 Then, we downsample the larger class.
-This entails that we take a random sample of rows from the larger class that is equal to the number of rows in the smaller class.
+This entails taking a random sample of rows from the larger class that is equal to the number of rows in the smaller class.

 ```r
 extr = readRDS(file.path(envrmt$path_model_training_data, "extraction.RDS"))